Jackson Heights: Murder of Julio Rivera

 The LGBT community became a movement after the 1990 murder of Julio Rivera, a 29-year-old bartender who worked at the Magic Touch gay bar.
 Rivera was raised in the Bronx, but tried to avoid the violence of the streets there, and moved to Jackson Heights as a young adult.
 On the night of July 2, three men cornered Rivera in a schoolyard that was known as a gay cruising area and beat him with a hammer and beer bottle, and then stabbed him.
 At the beginning of the case, the police department categorized the assault as drug-related, because Rivera had been a longtime cocaine user and they found traces of cocaine on his body.
 However, after Rivera's friends and relatives advocated for the case to be examined further, the NYPD concluded that Rivera's death had been an anti-gay crime, and the three men involved were charged with murder and manslaughter.

 This was the first real standing for justice and honor for the LGBT community in Queens.
 The resulting activism led to the Gay and Lesbian Anti-Violence Project, a social services agency that helps monitor any type of criminal acts against the community citywide.
 Rivera's sister-in-law was elected as the AVP for the LGBT board.
-Union helped improve the relationship between the Police Department and Jackson Heights' LGBT community and helped with supervision against violence.
+Union helped improve the relationship between the Police Department and Jackson Heights's LGBT community and helped with supervision against violence.
 In 2000, the corner of 78th Street and 37th Avenue, where Rivera was killed, was renamed in his memory and a documentary, Julio of Jackson Heights, was made about his murder.